-- Set up work stations, shifts and home working according to their needs.
+- Set up work stations, shifts and home working according to their needs where possible.

-- Update risk assessments to consider the disproportionate impact of coronavirus (COVID-19) on specific groups, such as ethnic minorities, pregnant and older workers, and how to mitigate these risks.
+- Update risk assessments to consider the disproportionate impact of COVID-19 on specific groups, such as ethnic minorities, pregnant and older workers, and how to mitigate these risks.

-- Implement or expand flexible working options to meet the needs of employees.
-This could include those with parenting or caring responsibilities who may have lost their childcare arrangements.
-It could also include disabled people and those with long-term illnesses, including mental health conditions - do not make assumptions that remote working automatically benefits everyone.
+- Continue flexible working options implemented during COVID-19 to meet the needs of employees.
+This could include those with parenting or caring responsibilities, disabled people and those with long-term illnesses, including mental health conditions - do not make assumptions that hybrid working automatically benefits everyone.

-If you equally apply a policy or practice to everyone, you may place someone with a particular characteristic at a disadvantage.
+Equally, if you apply a policy or practice to everyone, you may place someone with a particular characteristic at a disadvantage.
 This would be indirect discrimination, unless it is objectively justified or you have a real need to apply the policy and do so in a way that is necessary and appropriate.
 Examples include:

-- requiring all employees to continue to work in front-line, key worker roles - this would have a greater impact on those who need to self-isolate or follow the social distancing guidance more strictly, such as disabled, older or pregnant employees or ethnic minority staff due to the disproportionate impact of coronavirus (COVID-19)
+- requiring all employees to continue to work in front-line, key worker roles – this would have a greater impact on those who need to self-isolate or are disproportionately impacted by COVID-19 , such as disabled, older or pregnant employees or ethnic minority staff

 - an employer thinking a fair approach to redundancies would be to review employees’ sales figures from the past two years, using the lowest as criteria for redundancy - they realise after consulting staff this will disadvantage women who have been on maternity leave, which would be indirect sex discrimination